Stragglers in distributed computing

 - For every Vertex, MR3 counts the number of completed Tasks and measures their execution time.

 - When the number of completed Tasks reaches the percentage specified by the configuration key

-mr3.am.task.concurrent.run.threshold.percent, MR3 computes their maximum execution time and starts to watch remaining TaskAttempts for speculative execution.
+mr3.am.task.concurrent.run.threshold.percent, MR3 computes their average execution time and starts to watch remaining TaskAttempts for speculative execution.
 For example, if

-mr3.am.task.concurrent.run.threshold.percentis set to 95 and a Vertex has 100 Tasks, MR3 records the execution time of the 95th completed Task and starts to watch TaskAttempts of the remaining 5 Tasks.
+mr3.am.task.concurrent.run.threshold.percentis set to 95 and a Vertex has 100 Tasks, MR3 records the average execution time of the first 95 completed Tasks and starts to watch TaskAttempts of the remaining 5 Tasks.